Nilpotence of $\eta$ in \'etale motivic spectra: Nonvanishing of eta3

 We proved in \cref{thm:eta-complete} that for every scheme $X$ and any object $M\in\SHet{X}$, the map $M\to M^{\wedge}_\eta$ is an equivalence.
 Moreover, by \cref{prop:eta4-is-zero-aic}, we know that for any scheme $S$ defined over a field $k$ of small étale cohomological dimension, we have $\eta^4 = 0$ in $\SHet{S}$.
 Even better, \cref{cor:exists-Galois-cover-eta4-zero}, we know that if $X$ is any scheme, there exists a finite faithfully flat map $Y\to X$ such that $\eta^4=0$ in $\SHet{Y}$.
 It is surprisingly hard to descent the homotopy witnessing that $\eta^4=0$ over $Y$ to $X$.
 On the other hand, in topology it is true that $\eta^3$ is not null.
 In this section we show that this still holds in $\SHet{S}$ for any scheme $S$ not of equicharacteristic $2$.

 \begin{prop} Let $S$ be a nonempty scheme of characteristic zero.
 Then in $\SHet{S}$, the map $\eta^3$ is not null.
 In fact, its image in $\SHet{S}^\wedge_2$ is not null. \end{prop} \begin{proof} Indeed, let $x\colon \Spec(k)\to S$ be a geometric point of $S$.
 It suffices to prove that $\eta^3$ is not null in $\Spec(k)$.
-If $k$ admits an embedding into the field $\C$ of the complex numbers, because the Betti realisation of $\eta$ is the topological Hopf map, we see that $\eta^3\neq 0$ (cf.\ \cite[Chapter V, Equation 5.5 and Proposition 5.6]{toda1962composition}).
+If $k$ admits an embedding into the field $\C$ of the complex numbers, because the Betti realisation of $\eta$ is the topological Hopf map (note that the Betti realisation does factor through $\SHet{k}$ as in \cite[Definition 1.2.5]{ayoubAnabelianPresentationMotivic2022}, where $\SHet{S}$ is denoted by $\mathrm{MSh}(S,\S)$), we see that $\eta^3\neq 0$ (cf.\ \cite[Chapter V, Equation 5.5 and Proposition 5.6]{toda1962composition}).
 Even better, we have that $\eta^3\neq 0$ after $2$-completion (as $\pi_3(\S_\mathrm{top})$ is $2$-torsion).
 Unfortunately, it might be possible that $k$ is too big to be embedded in $\C$.
 In this case we work as follows: we have a map $f\colon\Spec(k)\to\Spec(\overline{\Q})$, which induces an equivalence on étale sheaves of spectra, thus in particular on $2$-completed étale sheaves of spectra:

 Moreover, we have the following commutative diagram where $\rho_\mathrm{B}$ is the Betti realisation and $\rho_2$ is the $2$-adic étale realisation (see the proof of \cite[Proposition 6.10]{ayoubWeil}).
 In particular, we see that: